JoshJHaines/intro-node/README.md

 [^1]: Running with node will require you to turn the server off with "CTRL C" and start the server each time you make changes.
 Using Nodemon will allow you to use the browser refresh button for changes to show.
+[^2]: You can copy the link needed for this straight from your empty GitHub repo page.